 \begin{proof} \cref{CharactOfARedOfArtinRing} and \cref{CharactOfAIrredOfArtinRing} follows from the fact that $\ASpec(\Mod\Lambda)$ is in bijection with the set of isomorphism classes of simple right $\Lambda$-modules (\cite[Proposition~8.2]{MR2964615}).

 Consequently $\Mod\Lambda$ is atomically integral if and only if there exists a simple right $\Lambda$-module $S$ such that every right $\Lambda$-module is a direct sum of copies of $S$.
-The latter property implies $S$ is a simple projective generator of $\Mod\Lambda$, and hence $\Mod\Lambda\cong\Mod\End_{\Lambda}(S)$ where $\End_{\Lambda}(S)$ is a skew field (see \cite[Example~2 in X.4]{MR0389953}).
-It is known that every simple right artinian ring is Morita-equivalent to a skew field \cite[Theorem~1.10]{MR1811901}. \end{proof}
+The latter property implies that $S$ is a simple projective generator of $\Mod\Lambda$, and hence $\Mod\Lambda\cong\Mod\End_{\Lambda}(S)$ where $\End_{\Lambda}(S)$ is a skew field (see \cite[Example~2 in X.4]{MR0389953}).
+It is known that a ring is Morita-equivalent to a skew field if and only if it is simple and right artinian (\cite[Theorem~1.10]{MR1811901}). \end{proof}

 Let $\cG$ be a Grothendieck category having a noetherian generator.
 Under the further assumption that $\cG$ has exact direct products, we will later show that $\ared{\cG}$ is also a Grothendieck category having a noetherian generator.
 In the next proposition, we do not assume that $\cG$ has exact direct products, so there is no guarantee that $\ared{\cG}$ has a noetherian generator.
 However we define its artinianization $\artin{(\ared{\cG})}$ in the same way as \cref{Artin}.